RAJANAGORI/Nightingale/SECURITY.md

 # Security Policy

 Thank you for helping **NIGHTINGALE** stay secure.
 If you've identified a security vulnerability, please follow the reporting guidelines below to submit your finding.
-We aim to reply within **5** days of receiving your finding.
-If a finding is accepted, we aim to publish a patch within **10** days.
+We aim to reply ASAP of receiving your finding.
+If a finding is accepted, we aim to publish a patch within **20** days.
 If it is declined, we will reply to let you know.

 ## Reporting Guidelines